Abdul Rashid Ghazi: 2001 Arrest and Release

-Defense of Human Rights
+Defense of human rights

 Ghazi and his close associate Khalid Khawaja were prominent activists involved in various social causes, including addressing enforced disappearances in Pakistan.
-In 2002, they co-founded the human rights group Defense of Human Rights Pakistan (تحافظ حقوق إنساني).
-Ghazi served as the organization's first chairman while Khawaja was its spokesman.
+In 2002, they co-founded the human rights group Defense of Human Rights (تحفظ حقوق إنساني).
+Ghazi was the organization's first chairman while Khawaja was its spokesman.

-The organization became involved in the alleged child abduction case of Molly Campbell, providing her shelter at the Jamia Hafsa during her parental custody trial.
+The organization became involved in recovery case of the alleged child abduction victim Molly Campbell, providing her shelter at the Jamia Hafsa during her parental custody trial.

-Ghazi led the organization until his death, after which activist Amina Masood Janjua succeeded him in the role.

 Jamia Faridia

-Ghazi also served as Chief Executive (Rector/President) of Faridia University, an Islamic university situated near the Faisal Mosque in Islamabad, Pakistan. he is credited with modernization of the institute where alongside the traditional Dars-i Nizami, he introduced new academic programmes including information technology, Islamic Economics and himself taught English and Philosophy.
+Ghazi also was Chief Executive (Rector/President) of Faridia University, an Islamic university situated near the Faisal Mosque in Islamabad, Pakistan. he is credited with modernization of the institute where alongside the traditional Dars-i Nizami, he introduced new academic programmes including information technology, Islamic Economics and himself taught English and Philosophy.